 On July 24th, Schjeldahl posted an op-ed piece on the New Yorker website regarding Detroit’s bankruptcy and what might become of the city-owned Detroit Institute of Art collections: His informed opinion was that, like other “assets”, the DIA collections—valued conservatively at $2billion—should be put on the auction block to satisfy the city’s massive debt.
 As you might imagine, reaction from various sources was highly critical, with several calls for his dismissal as art critic for the New Yorker.
 Schjeldahl has since seen fit to retract his view, but one wonders about ongoing fallout for his reputation.

-Since the Tennant Memorial Gallery and its modest collections are a comparable but modestly scaled municipal asset for the City of Agincourt, I wonder if our friend Howard Tabor may have something to say.
+Since the Tennant Memorial Gallery and its home-grown collections are a similar but modestly scaled municipal asset for the City of Agincourt, I wonder if our friend Howard Tabor may have something to say.
 Stay tuned.